On homomorphism related parameters of oriented triangle-free planar graphs: Oriented relative clique number of

-\item If $w_1$ sees $v_1$ via $h_3$ (or by being adjacent to it) and $ v_2$ via $h_4$ (or by being adjacent to it) and $v_3$ via $h_5$ (or by being adjacent to it) and $v_4$ via $h_6$ (or by being adjacent to it), then $w_2$ is not able to see at least two of $v_1,v_2,v_3,v_4$ irrespective of its placement. \end{itemize}
+\item If $w_1$ sees $v_1$ via $h_3$ (or by being adjacent to it) and $ v_2$ via $h_4$ (or by being adjacent to it) and $v_3$ via $h_5$ (or by being adjacent to it) and $v_4$ via $h_6$ (or by being adjacent to it), then $w_2$ is not able to see $v_2,v_3$. \end{itemize}

-Thus we are done. \end{proof}
+Thus, we are done. \end{proof}

+\begin{lemma} It is not possible for a vertex to have at least four good neighbours. \end{lemma}